 Long-acting, reversible contraception (LARC)

-Of 6.6 million pregnancies per year in the United States, more than half are unintended.
+Of the more than 6 million pregnancies per year in the United States, nearly half are unintended.
 Teen birth rates in the United States have declined, but still rank highest among developed countries.
 Nationally long-acting, reversible contraception (LARC) usage remains relatively low.
 Many adolescents and young women report they know little or nothing about LARC.

 Unintended pregnancies are associated with an increased risk of poor health outcomes for mothers and babies, including delayed access to prenatal care, preterm birth, and negative physical and mental health effects.
 LARC is safe and highly effective in preventing unintended pregnancies.
-LARC requires no user intervention, work over long periods of time, and can be reversed.
+LARC requires minimal user intervention, work over long periods of time, and can be reversed.

 Preventing and/or lowering unintended pregnancy can affect the present and future well-being of teens and families, while also contributing to the economic health of our state.